mattsjohnston/Stitch/README.md

 This is an early beta - feedback welcome.

 ## Demo
 Download the sample Framer prototype with its associated .sketch file from this repo.
-You can play with the sample prototype [here](http://share.framerjs.com/tfj7tzovbbwn/).
+You can play with the [sample Framer prototype](http://share.framerjs.com/tfj7tzovbbwn/), or download both the Framer and Sketch files below.

 <p align="center">
   <a href="https://github.com/mattsjohnston/stitch/archive/master.zip"><img src="Download Playground.png" width="431" /></a>